Kernix13/vision-grid-express/README.md

 <!--
 ## ~~To-Do~~ (REMOVE THIS SECTION BY FRIDAY)

-> 7 LEFT - 3 important
+> 5 LEFT -> 2 important

 ### Important

-1. ⚠️ BUILD A GOOD SAMPLE BOARD PAGE AND THEN GET SCREENSHOTS FOR HEADER AND FOR "How It Works" SECTION
-2. **HOME**: Add a confirmation for the "clear all" button
+1. **HOME**: Add a confirmation for the "clear all" button
-3. **BOARD**: Add an option to remove all saved images, otherwise, the user has to manually click "x" and confirm for each saved image (EASY - settings form?)
+2. **BOARD**: Add an option to remove all saved images, otherwise, the user has to manually click "x" and confirm for each saved image (EASY - settings form?)

 ### Questions/Other

-4. Change the hrefs in robots.txt, sitemap.xml, and SEO tags when/if I go live
+3. Change the hrefs in robots.txt, sitemap.xml, and SEO tags when/if I go live
-5. Why when I wrapped sliderTime value in Number() did my setting of localStorage break?
+4. Why when I wrapped sliderTime value in Number() did my setting of localStorage break?
+5. Look into Vercel for live version

 ### Bugs

-6. **BOARD**: Use of innerHTML for board page editable text is an issue!
+5. **BOARD**: Use of innerHTML for board page editable text is an issue!
 If I switch from localStorage to a database, I need to sanitize that.
 Or I would have to build some kind of markdown or rich text editor, but that may have the same problem.
-7. The delete modal close btn "x" has an odd border that I noticed in other nrowsers - remove it

 -->
 <!-- - Add JSDoc comments?
 Yes, if I have time but not for every function! -->